roadsidemultimedia/Docs/tutorials/creating-a-branding-area.md

 <a class="logo" href="http://www.my-website.com/"><img src="Path To My Image" alt="My Logo"></a>
 ~~~

-You will need to add your websites URL as well as the URL for your logo image, we have included a `logo` class, just in-case you wish to add some additional styling.
+You will need to add your websites URL as well as the URL for your logo image, we have included a `.logo` class, just in-case you wish to add some additional styling.

 * You can go through the additional **MediaBox** options to add animations (we used **From Left**), once finished, click the Publish button and refresh.
 * Your logo image should now be present.

 ## Social Media Links ##

 To integrate social media networks, we are going to utilize Font Awesome and style using LESS.
-Click the **Edit** icon on the **TextBox** section and add the following code to the **Text Content** box to add your social networks, you can edit the code to add/remove any services you do/don't use.
+Click on the **Edit** icon within the **TextBox** section and add the following code to the **Text Content** box, this will add your social network icons.
+You can edit the code to add/remove any services you do/do not wish to use.

 You can also take advantage of **ViewPoint Animation**, as we added the textbox to the right hand side of the **2 Column** layout section, we will want to use the **From Right** option.